Mountaintops and Mines in the Silver Valley

 Cross-country skiers, snowshoers and fat-tire bicyclists find winter fun on the Trail of the Coeur d’Alenes, a 73-mile paved trail between Plummer, Idaho and Mullan, Idaho, with trailheads and parking along nearly the entire route.
 Birds and other wildlife can be seen along this trail all year.

 Summer is the busiest time on the trail because its smooth asphalt is ideal for bicycles, e-bikes, in-line skaters, walkers and wheelchairs.
-Summer shuttles are available from Wallace at the Wallace Inn, or you can rent an e-bike from Cogs Spokehouse in downtown Wallace.
+Summer shuttles from Wallace are available at the Wallace Inn, or you can rent an e-bike from Cogs Spokehouse in downtown Wallace.

 Bicycling enthusiasts will also appreciate the Route of the Hiawatha, which like the Trail of the Coeur d’Alenes is among the nation’s best trails on former railways.
 Route of the Hiawatha is 15 miles long and all downhill, beginning at Lookout Pass about 14 miles east of Wallace.
 Shuttles are available to drive you and your bike back to the top.
 Trail passes, shuttle tickets, and mountain bike rentals are available at Lookout Pass Ski Resort.